Registrar Frequently Asked Questions

 What courses are transferable to B-CU?

-Courses completed at a regionally accredited institution that are college level and have earned a grade of "C" or better are transferable into the University.
+Courses completed at a regionally accredited institution that is college level and have earned a grade of "C" or better are transferable into the University.

 How can I get more information about Transferable credits?

-More information about transferable credit is availabe on our Tranfer Credit Equivalency Explained webpage.
+More information about transferable credit is available on our Transfer Credit Equivalency Explained webpage.